About World Cleanup Day

 There isn’t one.
 Period.

-The reality we face though is that the human race needed David Attenborough, Greta Thunberg, images of birds with plastic in their stomachs, and straws up turtles’ noses to wake us up to the harm we’re inflicting upon nature with our trash habits.
+The reality we face though is that the human race needed David Attenborough, Greta Thunberg, images of birds with plastic in their stomachs, and straws up turtles’ noses to wake us up to the harm we are inflicting upon nature with our trash habits.

 The millions united by LDIW are still just a fraction of the world that cares enough to take action.
 These people care about the future, they see beyond our differences and strive to keep what unites us – our common home.

-This is neither a dressing down of others, nor is it finger-pointing, or prophesying doom – it’s about highlighting the power of positive collaboration and the spirit of unity.
-Most importantly, it’s about acting in the best interests of our planet and realizing we need planet Earth with its resources more than it needs us.
+This is neither a dressing down of others, nor is it finger-pointing, or prophesying doom – it is about highlighting the power of positive collaboration and the spirit of unity.
+Most importantly, it’s about acting in the best interests of our planet and realising we need Planet Earth with its resources more than it needs us.

-We tackle the environmental challenges related to the mismanaged waste crisis by mobilizing millions of positive-minded people into coordinated local and global actions.
-It’s only waste when it’s wasted – most trash remains a valuable resource and should be treated as such.
+We tackle the environmental challenges related to the mismanaged waste crisis by mobilising millions of positive-minded people into coordinated local and global actions.
+It is only waste when it is wasted – most 'trash' remains a valuable resource and should be treated as such.

 Through our activities and campaigns, we aim to create a shift towards better management of our resources, inspiring people towards smarter choices in design, production, and consumption.